linux-china/jenv/README.md

    * Bash completion support.
 Use TAB to complete command name, candidate name and version
    * Multi OS support, such as Mac, Linux and Windows(Cygwin)

-## Installat jenv
+## Installat jenv on Mac and Linux

-Open your favourite terminal and enter the following:
+Open your favourite terminal and enter the following command:

     $ curl -L -s get.jenv.io | bash

 If the environment needs tweaking for jenv to be installed, the installer will prompt you accordingly and ask you to restart.

+## Installat jenv on Windows
+Open PowerShell and enter the following command:

+   PS &gt;  (new-object Net.WebClient).DownloadString("http://get.jenv.io/GetJenv.ps1") | iex

+For more information, please visit https://github.com/linux-china/jenv-ps

 ## Install Java
 Because I can not redistribute Java SDK, so you should download it from http://www.oracle.com/technetwork/java/javase/downloads/index.html